Get help choosing the right program, find educational resources, and develop a plan to achieve your academic goals.

 - Calculate your unofficial GPA and learn why it is an important tool in tracking your academic success

 - Learn what is involved in submitting an official grade appeal.

 Until further notice, AUArts is suspending in-person contact.

 Advising through email and TEAMS video conferencing is available from 8 am to 4 pm, Monday through Friday

 What to bring to your advisory appointment

 Advising sessions are generally 30 minutes.
 We are excited to connect with you multiple times if you wish.
-Please arrive to your appointment prepared with your question(s) or just be open as see where our conversation leads.
-The goal is to jump right into meaningful discussion about your academic experience and expectations for success !
+Please arrive at your appointment prepared with your question(s) or just be open to see where our conversation leads.
+The goal is to jump right into meaningful discussion about your academic experience and expectations for success!